herman-clm/phiap/README.md

     * EMPI
     * Historical meds
     * Patient level compilation, (waiting on new regex)
+* Preliminary modelling,
+    * do we have outcome variables?
 * RedCap next steps
 * Knime, ConceptIndexer investigations